Volt Portugal: History

 Volt has been present in Portugal since December 2017 and, like other national offshoots of Volt Europe in Portugal, initially planned to participate in the European elections, but failed to obtain the required 7500 supporter signatures.
 On 9 October 2019, the movement then submitted over 9000 signatures to be officially recognised as a party in Portugal.
 After several delays and amendments to the constitution required by the Constitutional Court, the Constitutional Court finally made the decision to officially recognise Volt Portugal as a party on 25 June 2020.
 This makes Volt the 25th party in the country and 14th registered section of Volt Europa recognised as a national party.

 Due to the delays, the party was not able to contest the Azores elections in autumn 2020, contrary to what was initially promised.

 In the September 2021 local elections, the party contested an election for the first time in its history, winning a mandate in Coimbra.
 Independent MEP Francisco Guerreiro supported the party in the local elections.
 At Volt Europa's general assembly in October 2021, Volt and Guerreiro announced that the currently independent MEP would join the party after his mandate expired.

 In January 2022, the party contested national parliamentary elections for the first time.
 It achieved 0.1% and fell one mandate short.

 In May 2022, the founder and first president of Volt Portugal, Tiago Matos Gomes, resigned and left the party.
 The reason he gave was ideological differences with other members.
 Volt's National Council President Miguel Duarte took over as interim president.

 On 25 and 26 June 2022, the 2nd National Congress of Volt Portugal was held in Setúbal, where the new internal organs of the party were elected.
 Ana Carvalho and Duarte Costa were elected President and Vice-President, respectively, to lead the National Political Commission.
 At its 3rd National Congress on 21 January 2023, the party decided to include in its statutes a model of joint leadership by two persons of different sexes as party leaders, which it had already been following since the previous Congress, making it the first party in Portugal to introduce such a model.
 However, the decision still has to be confirmed by the Constitutional Court.

+In 2026, MP Filipe Sousa met with Volt's MEPs, in order to discuss a partnership between Volt Portugal and the Madeira-based party Together for the People.